 Land use and water use areas overlying the basin, including purveyor service areas, agricultural parcels, domestic parcels, and community facilities are included in Appendix E. Purveyor municipal production data are based on meter readings.
-Domestic and community facilities' groundwater production estimates are based on the last reported water use estimates for 2013 from the LOBP, with minor adjustments in 2016 for the inclusion of additional residences in the Eastern Area (CHG, 2016).
-Agricultural and turf water use for 2017 has been estimated using a soil-moisture budget.
-Details of the agricultural water use estimate are included in Appendix F.
+Domestic groundwater production estimates are based on the last reported water use estimates for 2013 from the LOBP, with minor adjustments in 2016 for the inclusion of additional residences in the Eastern Area (CHG, 2016).
+Production estimates for community facilities and agricultural wells are based on a soil-moisture budget using local precipitation, land use, and evapotranspiration data (Appendix F).
+All groundwater production estimates are reported to closest 10 acre-feet, which is considered within the accuracy of metered production, but not unmetered production.
+Unmetered production estimates account for approximately half of the total production in the basin, of which agricultural irrigation is the greatest unmetered component.
+Potential uncertainty in basin production has been estimated at 5 percent of the Sustainable Yield of the basin (LOBP; ISJ Group, 2015).